lucianpls/QB3/performance/performance.md

 ## Abstract

-QB3 is a lossless image compression algorithm that is able to compress natural images very well, measurably better than PNG for most inputs while being forty times faster than PNG for 8 bit data.
-In addition to 8 bit data, QB3 also handles 16, 32 and 64 bit integer raster data, with multiple color bands.
-QB3 is portable, low complexity, single pass compression algorithm with no measurable memory overhead and no external dependencies, which makes it very easy to use.
+QB3 is a lossless image compression algorithm able to compress natural images measurably better than PNG, while being forty times faster than PNG for 8 bit data.
+QB3 can compress all integer type raster data, with multiple color bands.
+QB3 is based on a portable, low complexity, single pass compression algorithm with no measurable memory overhead and no external dependencies.
-The compression speed depends on the input, but less so than in other formats.
-It is able to compress and decompress a full HD 1080P sequence of frames at 60 frames per second while using a single thread of a modern CPU.
+The compression speed depends on the input, but less so than in most other formats.
+QB3 is able to compress and decompress a full HD 1080P sequence of frames at 60 frames per second while using a single thread of a modern CPU.
-This document describes the performance of the QB3 image compression compared to PNG, on the same hardware.
+This document describes the performance of the QB3 image compression compared to PNG, tested on the same hardware.
 PNG (Portable Network Graphics) is a widely used lossless image format, based on the DEFLATE compression algorithm used by the ZIP archives.
-The image specific part of the PNG format isa filter applied to the image data before compressing it with DEFLATE.
-The filter is selected from a set of algorithms that predict the value of a pixel based on the values of the pixels seen previously, filtering which tends to make the data more compressible.
+The image specific part of the PNG format is a filter applied to the input data before compressing it with DEFLATE.
+The filter is selected from a small set of algorithms that predict the value of a pixel based on the values of the previous pixels, filtering which makes the image data more compressible.
 PNG can handle images with 8-bit and 16-bit unsigned values.
-Similarly, QB3 is an integer lossless image compression format.
-It is also using a predictor filter to make the data more compressible, followed by a fixed entropy coding scheme.
-QB3 can handle all integer types from 8 to 64 bits.
+Similarly, QB3 is also using a predictor filter to make the data more compressible, followed by a fixed entropy coding scheme.

 ## Method
 This comparison is done on the reference images from the